3 simple steps to make a difference

 Double it up with matched giving!

-If your company runs a matched giving scheme, ask them to sponsor your stripey dares and challenges too, to boost your fundraising efforts and make a difference for even more sick children and their families.
+If your company runs a matched giving scheme, ask them to sponsor your stripey dares and challenges too, to boost your fundraising efforts and make a difference for even more sick and injured children and their families.

 Why not Earn Your Stripes by getting together with your colleagues to organise a stripe-themed fundraiser at your place of work?
 You could host a morning tea or lunch, share out the baking and making duties and sell colourful cakes and other stripey goodies to raise cash.